 What are added and free sugars?

 It’s easy to see the amount of white or brown table sugar that we add into drinks or sprinkle onto breakfast cereals.
 It’s less easy to gauge what is incorporated into sweets, cakes, biscuits, puddings and drinks or even savoury soups and pasta sauces.
-The same is true for the so-called ‘free’ sugars which are present in honey, agave and coconut nectar, molasses, syrup or treacle, to name a few.
+The same is true for the so-called ‘free’ sugars which are present in honey, agave and coconut nectar, molasses, syrup or treacle, to name

 The bottom line is that these all count towards your daily sugar totals.
 So too do the sugars found naturally present in fruit juices, even if they are freshly squeezed.